 - Vegan Apple Crumble Tart with Salted Caramel

 If you want to grab something quick and sweet for your own or someone else’s Thanksgiving feast, we’ve got some amazing sweets right here in the store:

 - Hail Merry Tarts (located in the grab and go case by the Deli)

 - Vegan ice cream from Van Leeuwen, So Delicious, Luna & Larry’s and more

-- Special order: Rosie’s homemade Vegan Blackout Cake or Pumpkin Spice Pudding
+- Special order: Rosie’s homemade Vegan Blackout Cake or Chef John’s creamy Pumpkin Pie

 Wishing you and all your friends and family an amazing Thanksgiving.
 With or without the turkey!